Fine-tuning Diffusion Policy Model

 batch = {}

-# Process image observations
+# Handle image observations

 if "observation.images.cam_high" in self.current_obs_history[-1]: